lucia-auth/lucia/packages/lucia/README.md

-# `lucia-auth`
+# `lucia`

-A simple authentication library for managing users and sessions
+A simple authentication library for managing users and sessions.

 **[Documentation](https://lucia-auth.com)**